 Entrance: VND 15,000/adult ($0.75)

-A great recommendation for those who travel in family or group as you will have a joyful time of both sightseeing the landscape on the mountain and enjoying fun games for the little ones.
-To get to Ho May Park, you will need to take the Cable Car.
+This is a recommendation for those who travel with a family or group.
+You will enjoy sightseeing the mountain landscape and playing fun games with the little ones.
+To get to Ho May Park, you must take the Cable Car.

 Hours: 9 AM – 11 PM